Fengyun Leidian: Plot summary

 The story is set in 13th-century China during the wars between the Song, Jin and Mongol empires.
 The wulin has mobilised to form a militia to defend the Song Empire, while the Mongols and Jin Empire have also established a secret alliance targeting the militia.

-Feng Tianyang, an established fighter in the wulin, meets Yun Zhongyan, who persuades him to help search for a lost military treatise.
+Feng Tianyang, an established fighter in the wulin, meets Yun Zhongyan, who persuades him to help search for a lost military treatise by Wu Yong.
 After retrieving it, she betrays their agreement and keeps the book.
 Feng Tianyang later befriends Ling Tiewei, a newcomer to the wulin who becomes famous after defeating an intruder at a family friend's birthday banquet.
 He begins a romance with Lü Yuyao and also befriends Geng Dian, the son of Geng Zhao and Qin Nongyu.

 Yun Zhongyan eventually hands over the treatise and reveals herself as a Mongol princess.
-Originally sent to gather intelligence for the Mongols, she turns against her family after falling in love with Feng Tianyang and joins the militia.
+Originally sent to gather intelligence for the Mongols, she turns against her family after falling in love with Feng Tianyang, and joins the militia.

 Meanwhile, Geng Dian seeks Tan Yuchong's apprentice Yang Wanqing, his arranged fiancée, who has intercepted intelligence of an impending attack on the militia's allies in the Qilian Mountains.
 With his help, she leads a defence that thwarts the invaders.

 When Yun Zhongyan is captured in the Jin capital Zhongdu, her friends, supported by the militia and their wulin allies, stage a daring rescue and defeat the Mongol–Jin forces.
 The story concludes with peace temporarily restored and the heroes united with their respective lovers — Feng Tianyang with Yun Zhongyan, Ling Tiewei with Lü Yuyao, and Geng Dian with Yang Wanqing.